Wherever you’re farming, our experts have got you covered

 Amy is a keen Young Farmers member and squash player at the local Te Kuiti club.

-As the Ballance Nutrient Specialist in the King Country, Amy brings a genuine passion and commitment to the role and loves the King Country community.
+As the Ballance Nutrient Specialist in the Whanganui / Upper Rangitikei area, Amy brings a genuine passion and commitment to the role and loves the local community.

 Raised on an orchard in Hawke’s Bay, Rowan was well educated even before studying forestry science at Canterbury University.

-He joined Elders after working in labour contracting to horticulture, viticulture and agriculture in Canterbury, Marlborough and Otago, switching to Altum (now Ballance) in early 2010.
+He joined Elders after working in labour contracting to horticulture, viticulture and agriculture in Canterbury, Marlborough and Otago, switching to Ballance in early 2010.

 'I am keen on hunting and fishing in the Southern Alps and I hope to be able to travel the world and hunt.
 It’s great getting out and meeting a lot of different people in various farming systems and being able to customise a complete nutrient programme specific for them.'